gchure/phd/docs/src/chapter_05/section_04_results.md

 thousand.
 While the means of each strain are somewhat distinct, the distributions show a large degree of overlap, making one strain nearly indistinguishable from another.
-This variance is a quantity that is lost in the context of bulk scale experiments but can be accounted for via single-cell methods.
+This variance is a quantity that is lost in the context of bulk scale experiments but, can be accounted for via single-cell methods.

 ![**Control of MscL expression and calculation of channel copy number.** (A)